 Why would someone prefer an IRC client if Matrix is more modern?

-Beyond the technical reasons, some of us are simply more comfortable using IRC, maybe because we also use other IRC channels or even different IRC networks from the same client.
+Beyond the technical reasons, some of us are simply more comfortable using IRC, maybe because we also sit on other IRC channels or even different IRC networks from the same client.